-The state of Rhode Island requires that all insurance license applicants submit a background check prior to licensing.
+The State of Rhode Island requires that all insurance license applicants submit a fingerprint based background check prior to licensing.
 If you have any prior misdemeanors or felonies, this may affect the outcome of your licensing efforts.
-For more information on this topic, call the Department of Insurance at 401-462-9520 or email the Insurance Department.
+For more information on this topic, call the Department of Insurance at (401) 462-9520 or email the Insurance Department.

 Keep all of the documentation that they provide you, as you will need to send it in the next step.

-After submitting your license application to the state, you will receive an email from the license department requesting your background check information and your exam score report.
+After submitting your license application to the state, you will receive an email from the licensing department requesting your background check information and your exam score report.

-Scan in these documents and send them in a reply email.
+Scan these documents and send them in a reply email.